PavanRangani/docs/docs/prd/communication/communication.md

 #### Add related entity

-- Allows to add any legal entity of same family
+- Allows to add any legal entity of Individuals and Joint for current family
 - Doesn't allow to add legal entity if its already added

 ### Meetings tab